Sergiu2424/Winterface/README.md

-# Winterface
+# Winterface - WIP
 Software - firmware
 Winterface started as an Arduino graphical interface that mimics / hopefully it will result to be kind of RTOS universal GUI.
 What will / could be added:

-- self detected video driver or default dummy video driver with minimal resolution
+- self detected video driver or default dummy video driver with minimal resolution *WIP
 - calendar, date, clock kind of widgets
 - specs info regarding storage, folders and files
 - player for basic music and video files